AgileLearningCenters/alc-wordpress-core/wp-content/plugins/types/readme.txt

 Domain Path: /embedded/locale
 License: GPLv2
 Requires at least: 3.7
-Tested up to: 4.7.3
+Tested up to: 4.8.1
-Stable tag: 2.2.9
+Stable tag: 2.2.16

 The complete and reliable plugin for managing custom post types, custom taxonomies and custom fields.

 == Description ==

-**Types let's you customize the WordPress admin by adding content types, custom fields and taxonomies.
-You will be able to craft the WordPress admin and turn it into your very own content management system.**
+**Toolset Types let’s you add custom post types, custom fields and custom taxonomies to the WordPress admin.
+A convenient dashboard lets you control everything from one place.**

 [vimeo https://vimeo.com/176428571]